pitteryue/AIProbS/README.md

 As for data sets, the three files that the **30 MovieLens-1M Realizations** in the root directory and the **30 MovieLens-1M Realizations** and **30 MovieLens-1M Realizations** both in the directory <i>''/Data''</i> involve all the items used in this article's experiments.

-In order to run the codes based on either of them, one is expected to follow the steps:
+In order to run the codes based on either of them, one is expected to follow the three steps complete some modifications:

 (1) In the first place, <code><i>default = 'ml-100k'</i></code> of <code><i>parser.add_argument()</i></code> in the file **parameters_management.py** should be specified by the name of currently used data set, including 'ml-100k', 'ml-1m' and 'lastfm'.